john-t-young/JHU_Data_Science/Course3_Exploring_and_Cleaning_Data/projects/readme.md

 ================================================
 Data Zip File Location: [UC Irvine Repo](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 This project is a test of the student's abilities to apply data cleanup and processing skills learned from earlier course lectures as Part 3 of a 10 part series for John Hopkins University's Data Science Coursera Course.
-The data is provided from a volunteer experiment set testing physical activities of random participants conducted at UC Irvine.
+The data is provided from a volunteer experiment set, testing physical activities of random participants conducted at UC Irvine.
 The project requirements are included below including links to final project deliverables.

 Final Project Instruction Set